 English ivy is a ground cover best used in areas of shade.
 It may be used as a substitute for lawns under a tree canopy.
 It may need less trimming than grass, but it does need to be maintained.
 The runners that spread across paths should be trimmed as well as the shoots that climb up tree trunks.

 Vinca minor is also known as periwinkle.
 It grows well in the shade though it tolerates sun.
 It has white, blue or purple flowers that appear in the spring from April to May.
 It spreads more rapidly than pachysandra, and it is so dense that it prevents weeds.
 It is hardy in Zones four to nine.

 Pachysandra procumbens is a plant that will grow under most conditions and in poor soil.
-It develops better in good soil and does best in shade.
-It can be grown from old plantings with cuttings of roots.
+It develops better in good soil and does best in the shade.
+It can be produced from old plantings with cuttings of roots.
 Single plants should be planted eight inches apart and will fill out over the summer.
 Mulch will keep the weeds down.
-Watering is necessary for the plants to develop, or it will not develop roots.
+Watering is necessary for the plants to develop, or it will not produce roots.

-Using vines as ground covers stops erosion, prevents weeds under shrubs and has a carpetlike appearance.
+Using vines as ground covers stop erosion, prevents weeds under shrubs and has a carpet-like appearance.

 Source to Buy Soil Erosion Prevention Plants and Supplies.